ncatlab/nlab-content/pages/306.md

 ## Generalizations: object classifier

-In higher topoi the the subobject classifiers are the [[generalized universal bundle|universal fibrations]]:
+In higher topoi the subobject classifiers are the [[generalized universal bundle|universal fibrations]]:

 in the [[n-topos|(n+1)-topos]] $n Cat$ of [[n-category|n-categories]] the subobject classifier is the [[stuff, structure, property|forgetful functor]]